StrategFirst/FireChicken-Datapack/data/icybolt/README.md

 The page won't drop sorted.

-### 2️⃣ 🧊⚡ Ambient anger
+### 2️⃣ ⚡😠 Ambient anger
-`❌ Not Implemented Yet`
+`✔️ Implemented`

-If anyone without the advancment "It's chaud time!", is currently inside an ice_spikes biome, the weather will alternate only between rain (snow) and thunder.
+If anyone without the advancment "It's chaud time!", is currently inside an ice spikes biome, the weather will be force to thunder.

 ### 3️⃣ 🧊⛏️ Blue ice breaking
 `❌ Not Implemented Yet`